stjordanis/terra-docs-old/docs/contribute-contributing.md

 ---
 id: dev-contributing
-title: How to contribute to Terra Core
+title: Contribution guidelines for Terra Core
 ---
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.